getmoto/moto/docs/docs/services/athena.rst

         Queries are not executed by Moto, so this call will always return 0 rows by default.

-        You can use a dedicated API to configure this.
-Moto has a queue that can be filled with the expected results.
+        You can use a dedicated API to override this, by configuring a queue of expected results.

         A request to `get_query_results` will take the first result from that queue, and assign it to the provided QueryExecutionId.
 Subsequent requests using the same QueryExecutionId will return the same result.
 Other requests using a different QueryExecutionId will take the next result from the queue, or return an empty result if the queue is empty.

-        Configuring this queue by making a HTTP request to `/moto-api/static/athena/query-results`.
+        Configuring this queue by making an HTTP request to `/moto-api/static/athena/query-results`.
 An example invocation looks like this:

         .. sourcecode:: python